innabelaya/test-project/QuickStart.en.md

 ![Блок logo](png/2014-02-25_1137.png)

-##Using Blocks of a Library
+## Using blocks of a library

-You do not need to implement an **input** and a **button** blocks yourself; they are provided by the [bem-components library](https://github.com/bem/bem-components), that is linked to the project-stub by default.
-So, you can just declare these blocks in a `desktop.bundles/index/index.bemjson.js` file.
+You do not need to implement an **input** and a **button** blocks yourself.
+They are provided by the [bem-components library](https://github.com/bem/bem-components) which is linked to the project-stub by default.
+So you can just declare these blocks in `desktop.bundles/index/index.bemjson.js` file.

     {
         elem: 'left',